christyheaton/PostGIS_Tab_Convert/README.md

-# Automate OSM Data Export from PostGIS Databases
+# Automate and customize OSM Data Export from PostGIS Databases
 Converts PostGIS tables into shapefiles.

 ## Overview